 Australia & Pacific Cruise Lines hosts ACA College Students as interns.
 Australian Cruise Academy is a campus of ACA College.
 It has negotiated with the cruise line to contract with Interns to volunteer as ACA members within the hotel service of the ship under a special industry training experience scholarship Contract.
 Both the ACA and the Ship's Captain will sign statements of coursework experience on the ship.

 The ship owners appreciated the assistance interns provide to the ship's operation and are pleased to offer reduced cruise fares and have the ship's crew assist interns in the experiences.
 Interns provide volunteer work related to the level of their qualifications and skills.
 These internship contracts are negotiated with the Principal on enrolment.

 ACA-College discipline and procedures apply.
-Interns are not part of the crew of the ship and are not passengers.
-There is neither offer nor intent of offer of employment to ACA volunteers by the cruise ship or the Academy after completion of their Intern Scholarship contract, however, this does not prevent the cruise company or the Academy from offering employment thereafter.
+Students are not part of the crew of the ship and are not passengers.
+There is neither offer nor intent of offer of employment to ACA students by the cruise ship or the Academy after completion of their Intern Scholarship contract, however, this does not prevent the cruise company or the Academy from offering employment thereafter.
 We are always looking for high-quality staff.